ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 id: polymorphic-variants
 title: Polymorphic Variants
 description: |
-  Everything you always wanted to know about polymorphic variants, but were afraid to ask
+  Everything you always wanted to know about polymorphic variants but were afraid to ask
 category: "Language"
 ---